 Several groups have been pursuing neuromorphic systems for several years.
-The SpiNNaker project[5] at the University of Manchester attempts to imitate spikes by using ARM processors to route them asynchronously.
-The latest version uses 500k processors to simulate as many as a thousand neurons.
+The SpiNNaker project[5] at the University of Manchester attempts to imitate spikes by using massively parallel ARM9 processors to route them asynchronously.
+The latest version uses 57,600 processors, each with eighteen cores and each of these simulating as many as a thousand neurons.
+A prototype chip has been recently designed with a second generation SpiNNaker system [24] that demonstrates efficient execution of brain-inspired algorithms, specifically a reward-based synoptic sampling model that employs structural plasticity to learn a function or a task.
+This simulation of a synapse is clearly a brain-inspired algorithm.
 It is sponsored by the EU's Human Brain Project.
-The Human Brain Project also sponsors the BrainScaleS Project[6] out of Heidelberg University.
-Its approach is to combine neurons and synapses in a mixed-signal application using Si transistors.
-The complete system creates four million neurons and one billion synapses.
-The TrueNorth[7] chip developed by IBM in Almaden CA does not utilize microprocessors but rather intermixes memory with computation.
-It features custom neural circuits which instantiates one million neuron circuits and 256 million one-bit synapses to demonstrate its own neural model.
+The Human Brain Project also sponsored the BrainScaleS Project [6] out of Heidelberg University.
+It aimed at understanding and emulating the function and interaction of multiple spatial and temporal scales in brain information processing.
+Its approach was to combine neurons and synapses in a mixed-signal application using Si transistors.
+The dual systems created four million neurons and one billion synapses.
+The TrueNorth [7] chip developed by IBM in Almaden/San Jose CA does not utilize microprocessors but rather intermixes memory with computation.
+It features custom neural circuits which instantiate one million neuron circuits and 256 million one-bit synapses to demonstrate its own neural model.
 The claim made by this group is that a synaptic transmission can be executed using only 26pJ.
 This is a rough indicator of how far away from an ideal implementation the current state of the art is compared to the brain.
 We are still more than three orders of magnitude away from what may be achievable.